 Fanad Peninsula is east of Rosguill and is Donegal’s second most northerly point.
 It stretches from Mulroy Bay in the west to Lough Swilly in the east and is a beautifully rugged coastline dotted with high cliffs and sandy beaches which are some of the best beaches in Donegal.
 One of the best Donegal activities on the Fanad Peninsula is to visit the Fanad Lighthouse.
 Visitors can take a tour to learn about the lighthouse and the best views of it are from just across the sea inlet on Fanad Head.

 The most northerly point in Ireland, Malin Head, is located on the Inishowen Peninsula in County Donegal.
 This sparsely populated place is a great place to visit in Ireland.
 The peninsula has a coastline that is rugged, as you’d expect in Donegal, and has ancient sites, ruined castles and waterfalls to visit.
 Places to visit include Buncrana Castle, the Doagh Famine Village, Fort Dunree and the Glenevin Waterfall.

 The Peninsulas of Donegal are best visited from Letterkenny.
 Find your Letterkenny accommodation here.

 Another place to visit in Donegal is the Diamond.
-In the centre of this market square lies an obelisk which commemorates four Franciscan monks who wrote The Annals of the Four Masters in the 1600’s, one of the most important sources of early Irish history.
+In the centre of this market square lies an obelisk that commemorates four Franciscan monks who wrote The Annals of the Four Masters in the 1600s, one of the most important sources of early Irish history.
 Copies of it are on display in the National Library in Dublin.

 Lough Derg and Lough Eske